Introduction to the Notification templates editor

 When a Customer makes a booking, both the Customer and User receive notifications relevant to that booking.
 The Notification templates editor allows you to send fully customized email and SMS notifications to Customers and Users.

-The Notification templates editor is an advanced WYSIWYG (What You See Is What You Get) editor that provides you with utmost flexibility over the content, look and feel, and utilization of your notifications.
+The Notification templates editor is an advanced WYSIWYG (What You See Is What You Get) editor that provides you with the utmost flexibility over the content, look and feel, and utilization of your notifications.
 Whether you want to create your own templates from scratch, tweak the wording a bit, or simply add a logo, building a custom notification template within the editor will facilitate almost every requirement you have.

 With the Notifications template editor, you can: